 Cricket.

 5.)
-Throw away the outside and cook the inside, then eat the outside and throw away the inside.
+Throw away the outside and cook the inside, then eat the outside and throw away the knowledge.
 What am I?

 Corn on the cob.
-One throws away the husk, cook and eat the kernels, and then throw away the cob.
+One throws away the husk, cooks and eats the kernels, and then throws away the cob.

 6.)
-I am light as a feather, yet the strongest man can’t hold me for much more than a minute.
+I am light as a feather, yet the strongest man can’t hold me for over a minute.
 What am I?

 Breath.